loosewheel/lwcomputers/readme.txt

 settings.

 When a program yields through os.get_event the thread is resumed when an event is queued.
-Supported event:
+Supported events:

 key			key was pressed
 char			character following key press, not queued if the ctrl and/or